KathanDesai/BNYCapstoneCMU/README.md

 - nodeName.
 The name of the system user tries to manipulate
 - action. "add" stands for add a system, "remove" stands for remove an existed system

-return 200 if executed successfully
+return 200 if executed successfully, or 403

 ## Manually add or remove edges
 ```